Liaison (French): Optional liaison

 All remaining contexts can be assumed to allow liaison optionally, although exhaustive empirical studies are not yet available.
 Preferences vary widely for individual examples, for individual speakers, and for different speech styles.
 The realization of optional liaisons is a signal of formal register, and pedagogical grammars sometimes turn this into a recommendation to produce as many optional liaisons as possible in "careful" speech.
 The conscious or semi-conscious application of prescriptive rules leads to errors of hypercorrection in formal speech situations (see discussion below).

 Conversely, in informal styles, speakers will semi-consciously avoid certain optional liaisons in order not to sound "pedantic" or "stilted".
 Other liaisons lack this effect.
 For example, Ils‿ont (‿) attendu ("they have waited") is less marked than tu as‿attendu ("you have waited"), and neither liaison is likely to be realized in highly informal speech (where one might instead hear [i(l).z‿ɔ̃.ʔa.tɑ̃.dy] and [taʔa.tɑ̃.dy], or simply [ta.a.tɑ̃.dy].)
 On the other hand, the liaison in pas‿encore can be either present or absent in this register.

 Liaison errors

 As can be seen, liaison is only mandatory in a small set of frequent cases.
 The omission of such a liaison would be considered an error, not simply as taking liberties with the rule.
 In cases of optional liaison, the omission is common, and liaison appears only in careful speech.

 On the other end, producing a liaison where one is impossible is perceived as an error.
 For example, pronouncing a liaison consonant instead of respecting hiatus before an aspirated h is taken to indicate an uncultivated or unsophisticated speaker.
-While all speakers know the rule, they may have incomplete knowledge about which words it must apply to.
+While all speakers know the rule, there is variation as to which words it is applied to.
 The effect is less noticeable with rare words (such as hiatus itself), which many speakers may not spontaneously identify as aspirated h words.